csomgyula/separator/doc/dsl.md

 goal
 --

-A simple language to parse based on separators.
+Define a simple parser language based on separators.
 Simple that is simple such as regular expressions and simpler than BNF.

 elements
 --